rafpinter/rafpinter/README.md

 - 🔭 I’m currently working **at Falconi delivering Machine Learning models in production**

-- 🌱 I’m currently learning **more about the Azure and GCP environment**

 - 💬 Ask me about **Python, MLOps, MLflow, Kedro, Machine Learning, Statistics, and Biotechnology (yes I'm a bioprocess engineer as well)**

 - 📫 How to reach me **rafaelaspinter@gmail.com**